 No. Only Canadian citizens are eligible for a CNST award.

-What is the deadline for the CNST application award program?
+What is the deadline for the ACUNS awards program?

-Each year the deadline for applications for all CNST program awards is January 31st, at 11:59 p.m.
-PST.
+Each year, the application deadline for ALL of our awards is January 31st, at 11:59 p.m.
+Pacific Time, unless extended otherwise.

 I’m applying for more than on award.
 Do I have need to send a set of transcripts for each award I’m applying for?